ken-power/SensorFusionND-Radar/README.md

 for i=1:length(t)

-    %For each time stamp update the Range of the Target for constant velocity.
+    % For each time stamp update the Range of the Target for constant velocity.

-    %For each time sample we need update the transmitted and
+    % For each time sample we need update the transmitted and
-    %received signal.
+    % received signal.
     Tx(i) = cos(2 * pi * (fc * t(i) + slope * (t(i)^2)/2));
     Rx(i)  = cos(2 * pi * (fc * (t(i) - td(i)) + slope * ((t(i)-td(i))^2)/2));

-    %Now by mixing the Transmit and Receive generate the beat signal
+    % Now by mixing the Transmit and Receive generate the beat signal
-    %This is done by element wise matrix multiplication of Transmit and
+    % This is done by element wise matrix multiplication of Transmit and
-    %Receiver Signal
+    % Receiver Signal
     Mix(i) = Tx(i) .* Rx(i);

 end